neurolabusc/nii2meshCPP/README.md

 1. You can choose to pre-smooth your data (`-p 1`) or not (`-p 0`) prior to making a mesh.
 This tends emulates a Gaussian blur, which tends to attenuate noise in the image.

 ```
-./nii2mesh -p 0 bet.nii.gz p0.gii
+./nii2mesh -p 0 bet.nii.gz p0.ply
-./nii2mesh -p 1 bet.nii.gz p1.gii
+./nii2mesh -p 1 bet.nii.gz p1.ply
 ```

 ![Influence of p 0 vs p 1](p01.jpg)

-3. You can choose to only retain the largest connected object (`-1 1`) or keep all objects (`-l 0`).
+3. You can choose to only retain the largest connected object (`-l 1`) or keep all objects (`-l 0`).
 The image below shows that the balls and other small blobs do not appear when `-l 1` is selected.

 ```
-./nii2mesh -l 0 bet.nii.gz l0.gii
+./nii2mesh -l 0 bet.nii.gz l0.ply
-./nii2mesh -l 1 bet.nii.gz l1.gii
+./nii2mesh -l 1 bet.nii.gz l1.ply
 ```

 ![Influence of l 0 vs l 1](l01.jpg)